bfeldatwilio/node-react-canvas/README.md

 1: Make sure you have your own fork of this repo for easy Heroku deployment
 2: Create a new Heroku project, and point the deployment to the git repo.
 Heroku will automatically recognize the application structure and can deploy it without any customization.
-3: To see the published application, change all `http://localhost:3000` urls to the secure url of your published heroku site.
+3: To see the published application, go to the canvas app settings in SF Setup, and change all `http://localhost:3000` urls to the secure url of your published heroku site.

 ## About the app